Ashland Climate Action Project

 2020 Ashland Climate Voter Project

-In the run-up to the November 2020 elections, the Ashland Climate Action Project built on the survey report and local volunteer energy to launch the 2020 Ashland Climate Voter Project.
-The project featured a series of Zoom Candidate Events in September to discuss local climate issues and action with the mayoral and city council candidates.
+In the run-up to the November 2020 elections, the Ashland Climate Action Project hosted the 2020 Ashland Climate Voter Project — a series of Zoom Candidate Events to discuss local climate issues and action with the mayoral and city council candidates.
 Our candidate forums–recorded live and then uploaded to YouTube — were viewed nearly 1,000 times.
 Thank you to all who participated and shared this information.
 Visit the Ashland Climate Voter Project page, including links to the recordings of the Candidate Events on YouTube.
 We’ll look to build on this success in 2022.

 Summer 2020 Survey